-Slideshow – click to view single image; use arrows or dots to navigate
+Slideshow – click to view larger image; use arrows or dots to navigate

 About the Discovery Garden